 Historically Black Nursing Schools were predominantly established before the Civil Rights Act of 1965.
 The main mission behind starting these schools was to provide black students with a comfortable and secure educational environment as most other colleges before the Act prohibited or limited the attendance of black students.
 Today, however, diversity at any educational institution is celebrated and the same goes for the over 100 HBCUs that exist in the United States.
 Although the black student enrollment at HBCUs over the years has declined, its relevance continues to remain as most minority communities, particularly African Americans still feel at home when enrolled at an HBCU.
-Moreover, HBCUs offer affordable and quality nursing education, with some colleges even offering online programs to meet the career goals of working black students.
-On this page, you will learn about the 10 best HBCU Nursing Schools in the nation for 2022.

 We gathered a list of all historically black colleges and universities offering nursing programs and then ranked the 10 Best in the nation based on the following five factors: